hen-wood/meetup-clone/original-schema-and-docs.md

     {
     	"message": "Validation error",
     	"statusCode": 400,
-    	"errors": {
+    	"errors": [
-    		"address": "Street address is required",
+    		"Street address is required",
-    		"city": "City is required",
+    		"City is required",
-    		"state": "State is required",
+    		"State is required",
-    		"lat": "Latitude is not valid",
+    		"Latitude is not valid",
-    		"lng": "Longitude is not valid"
+    		"Longitude is not valid"
-    	}
+    	]
     }
     ```